Kurczaczki69/transport-clicker-recode/README.md

 ## PLANNED FEATURES

 ✅ Javascript recode\
-✅ New changelog system (it was done but I want to do it again since it's horribly designed)\
+✅ New changelog system\
-✅ Login system(WIP)\
+✅ Login system\
 ❌ Language changing system and a translation service for translators(eg. crowdin or something like that)\
 ❌ Codes system\
 ❌ New UI\